 The United States government established the Edmund S. Muskie and Freedom Support Act Graduate Fellowship in 1992 to promote international understanding and cooperation.
 The objective of the program is to provide leadership and academic training to emerging leaders from the former Soviet Union.
 The program focuses on Eurasia because of major economic and political transformations taking place in the region.
 During their two-year fellowship period, Muskie Fellows complete a master’s degree and participate in professional internships.

 This fellowship was initiated in 2011 by the Government of Korea Ministry of Public Administration and Security.
 It offers mid-career civil servants from the Republic of Korea with 10 years of professional experience the opportunity to complete the requirements for a Master of Public Affairs degree.
 It also allows fellows to practice and improve their English language skills and requires them to participate in an internship practicum in the United States.

-The Government of Mexico Fellowship allows opportunities for outstanding young Mexicans to pursue master’s degrees in top foreign universities.
+The BECAS Mexico Fellowship allows opportunities for outstanding young Mexicans to pursue master’s degrees in top foreign universities.
 It promotes higher education and helps foster a highly competitive and innovative group of Mexican citizens with global perspectives and commitment to the development of their country.
-This fellowship is administered by the Becas Mob Foundation.
+This fellowship is administered by the BECAS Mob Foundation.

 Meet the Fellows

 University of Minnesota

 Minneapolis, MN 55455